Doug Clark (baseball): Mexican baseball

 After leaving the Korean league, Clark was signed by the Mexican League team Tigres de Quintana Roo for the 2011 season.
 He compiled a .315 batting average, .424 on-base percentage, and .579 slugging percentage, and by the end of the season was the team's starting left fielder.
 The team won the league championship in 2011.
 Clark returned to the Tigres in 2012 and 2013, batting .328 and .319 during those seasons, respectively.
 During the 2014 season, Clark played 30 games with Broncos de Reynosa where he batted .272, and 25 games with Diablos Rojos del México where he had a .306 average.

 Clark also played multiple seasons of winter baseball in the Mexican Pacific League, first in 2005–06 with Mayos de Navojoa and finally in 2014–15 with Venados de Mazatlán, his final professional team.

 Coaching career

 Clark coached for seven years in the San Francisco Giants organization, reaching the Double-A level as hitting coach for the Richmond Flying Squirrels.
 For the 2022 season, Clark moved to the Boston Red Sox organization, and was named hitting coach for the Double-A Portland Sea Dogs.
+In 2024 Clark was promoted to the AAA affiliate, Worcester Red Sox.